sahar-f/RailcarTrips/README.md

 # RailcarTrips
 ## Pages
-- RailcarTrips - allows you to start trips with 'W' and end with 'Z'
+- RailcarTrips - shows all successful finished trips
 - Trips - displays currently on the sql server
 - Cities - displays currently on the sql server
 - Equipment Events - displays currently on the sql server
+- Trip details - displays all events in order for a trip

+- DST does work! (previous assumption fixed)

 # Solution Deployed to Azure
 - WebApp deployment: https://railcartripsclient.azurewebsites.net/